 All of these actions need to be considered with the ongoing North American Free Trade Agreement (NAFTA) negotiations.
 While conversations certainly continue, hard, detailed NAFTA negotiations are awaiting direction from the newly elected Mexican president, Andrés Manuel López Obrador, who takes office on December 1.
 And, of course, the U.S. political context of all this trade activity becomes even more complex given our midterm elections will closely follow the likely release of the Section 232 report in August, its review by the president in September, and action by October.

 All analysis points to negative ramifications if the United States places a 25-percent tariff across the board on the $143 billion of imported automotive parts and the nearly 50 percent of all vehicles sold annually in dealerships.
-One outcome that might establish a U.S. response to the Made in China 2025 plan without a broad tariff on automotive vehicles and parts could be the targeting of the advanced components called out in the original U.S. Department of Commerce (DOC) notification: connected vehicle systems, autonomous vehicles, fuel cells, electric motors and storage, advanced manufacturing processes, and other cutting-edge technologies.
+There were over 2,000 comments submitted to the public docket and, by one count, 99 percent were against imposing tariffs on the automotive sector in general and utilizing Section 232 provisions to do so in particular.
+Many of the testimonies provided in the July 19 public hearing asked the U.S. Department of Commerce (DOC) to assist industry by clearly articulating the actual imported products the DOC believes are national security risks.
+One outcome that might establish a U.S. response to the Made in China 2025 plan without a broad tariff on automotive vehicles and parts could be the targeting of the advanced components called out in the original DOC notification: connected vehicle systems, autonomous vehicles, fuel cells, electric motors and storage, advanced manufacturing processes, and other cutting-edge technologies.
 That’s because immediate negative economic implications will be constrained since these components aren’t significant across current U.S. production, but the administration can point to maintaining a strong technological base for national security.

 - July 23: Chinese List 2 comments due

 - July 24: Chinese List 2 tariffs hearing